nexmo-community/transcribe-comprehend-client/README.md

 44xxx..xxxxx (number starting with 44 for a UK phone number)</br>
 33xxxxxxxxx (11-digit number starting with 33 for a France phone number)

-## Running Transcibe & Comprehend client application
+## Running Transcribe & Comprehend client application

 You may select one of the following 2 types of deployments.